BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week Two/Virtualization.md

 Hypervisor (also known as Virtual Machine Monitor (VMM)) works as an interface between the VMs and a host machine.

 Hypervisor allows the user to separate the operating system from the hardware.
-Allowing for multiple virtual machines to utilize a piece of hardware e.g. GPU
+Allowing for multiple virtual machines to utilize a piece of hardware.

 ### Types of Hypervisor